Christianity in the 1st century: Practices

 The Book of Acts reports that the early followers continued daily Temple attendance and traditional Jewish home prayer, Jewish liturgical, a set of scriptural readings adapted from synagogue practice, and use of sacred music in hymns and prayer.
 Other passages in the New Testament gospels reflect a similar observance of traditional Jewish piety such as baptism, fasting, reverence for the Torah, and observance of Jewish holy days.

 Baptism

 Early Christian beliefs regarding baptism probably predate the New Testament writings.
 It seems certain that numerous Jewish sects and certainly Jesus's disciples practised baptism.
 John the Baptist had baptized many people, before baptisms took place in the name of Jesus Christ.
 Paul likened baptism to being buried with Christ in his death.

-Communal meals and Eucharist
+Lovefeast and Eucharist

-Early Christian rituals included communal meals.
+Early Christian rituals included communal meals known as the Lovefeast (Agape feast).
 The Eucharist was often a part of the Lovefeast, but between the latter part of the 1st century AD and 250 AD the two became separate rituals.
 Thus, in modern times the Lovefeast refers to a Christian ritual meal distinct from the Lord's Supper.

+Holy Kiss

+Instituted in the New Testament, in the early Church, "the verbal exchange of 'peace' with a kiss appears to be a Christian innovation, there being no clear example in pre-Christian literature."
+The Holy Kiss was thus followed as a Christian teaching, not a cultural practice.
+The early Christian apologist Tertullian wrote that before leaving a house, Christians are to give the Holy Kiss and say "peace to this house".
+In early Christianity, "the kiss was shared in conjunction with the benedictions at the conclusion of worship services" though it soon "became associated with the Eucharist" and thus "its location during the worship service moved forward in time to the celebration of Communion."
+The Holy Kiss was seen as an essential part of preparing to partaking in the Eucharist:

+For the early Christians, the Holy Kiss "was associated with the peace and unity given by the Holy Spirit to the congregation."
+To guard against any abuse of this form of salutation, women and men were required to sit separately, and the kiss of peace was given only by women to women and by men to men, with closed mouths.
+Apostolic Tradition specified with regard to catechumens: "When they have prayed they shall not give the kiss of peace for their kiss is not yet holy" (18:3).
+As such, the Holy Kiss was distinguished as a ritual only to be partaken of by baptized Christians, with catechumens and non-Christians not being greeted this way (18:4).